Your website audience: The 3 types of buyers

-Visitors (potential customers) with different types of goals will have different expectations when they get to a website.
-It is important to determine which of those behaviours is the most important for your site profitability and focus on it.
-Below are the 3 types of behaviours you need to be aware of.
+Websites visitors (potential customers) will have different goals and expectations when they visit a website.
+It is, therefore, essential to determine which of those behaviours is the most important for your site profitability and focus on it.
+Below are the three types of behaviours you need to be aware of.

-Don’t even have a particular idea of the type of product they want.
-They have a shopping objective (e.g. buying a present), or just a vague idea (e.g. buying something that would look nice in a room).
+Explorers don’t have a particular idea of the type of product they want.
+They have a shopping objective (e.g., buying a present) or just a vague idea (e.g., purchase something that looks nice in a room).
 Explorers are looking for ideas and inspiration.
-They will be interested in best sellers lists, promotions, etc. Note that these are types of behaviours and not users.
+They will be interested in best-sellers lists, promotions, etc.